zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 What is this community called to become?
 Not just continuation but transformation.

 **5. RESTRUCTURING:**
-Change what needs to change—institutions, practices, boundaries, roles.
+Change what needs to change, institutions, practices, boundaries, roles.

 **6. RE-COMMITMENT:**
 Members choose the renewed community.
 Some will leave.
 Some new will come.